zshi0616/zshi0616.github.io/_pages/about.md

 <!-- **<font color=Red>I'm looking for job opportunity (Faculty and Post-doc) in academia, expected to graduate in Nov.
 2025</font>** -->

 # 🔥 News
+- *2024.07*: &nbsp;🎉🎉 Our two papers *DeepGate3: Towards Scalable Circuit Representation Learning* was accepted by International Conference on Computer-Aided Design.
 - *2023.11*: &nbsp;👉👉 The pip package of *DeepGate2* was released.
 You can call the circuit representation model only with **7 lines**.
 [Link](https://github.com/Ironprop-Stone/python-deepgate)
 - *2023.08*: &nbsp;🎉🎉 Our two papers *DeepGate2: Functionality-Aware Circuit Learning* and *SATformer: Transformers for UNSAT Solving* were accepted by International Conference on Computer-Aided Design.
 - *2022.04*: &nbsp;🎉🎉 Our paper *DeepGate: Learning Neural Representations of Logic Gates* was nominated as Best Paper in Design Automation Conference.